 - Names: Company names, application names, and domain names.

 - Logo: Application logos, icons, and favicon.

-- Portal URLs and menus: URLs in the Portal that connect to GoodData resources, as well as Support, Project, and Account menu items.
+- Portal URLs and menus: URLs in the Portal that connect to GoodData resources, as well as Support, Workspace, and Account menu items.

 - Email addresses: Send-from addresses in emails generated from the Portal.